business model canvas using Lucidchart

 Key resources

-If the resource isn’t necessary to delivering on your value proposition, ask yourself if you really need it.
+If the resource isn’t necessary to deliver on your value proposition, ask yourself if you really need it.
 What do you absolutely need to have in order to produce, market, and deliver your solution?
 These could be human, financial, physical, or intellectual resources.

 Cost structure